LetMeR00t/TA-thehive-cortex/docs/alert_actions_and_adaptive_response.md

 | src_ip:sighted | 0 | src_ip | sighted | This field is used to define if the observable "1.2.3.4" was sighted, such as "0" (FALSE) |
 | src_ip:sighted_at | 1702940801 | src_ip | sighted_at | This field is used to define when the observable "1.2.3.4" was sighted, such as "1702940801" (Monday 18 December 2023 23:06:41) |
 | src_ip:ignore_similarity | 0 | src_ip | ignore_similarity | This field is used to define if the observable "1.2.3.4" need to be ignored with similarities in other alerts/cases, such as "0" (FALSE) |

+#### Uncompressed attachments and Windows

+You might notice that if you are attaching the Splunk search results to your alert/case that the content type of the uncompressed file is "application/vnd.ms-excel" instead of "text/csv".
+This is becoming from the fact that your Splunk instance is located on a Windows asset which have Excel installed and might lead to this behavior.
+Consequence of this change is that you'll not be able to preview the content of the file directly in TheHive.